 - Designing resilient applications for Azure: An overview of the key concepts for architecting highly available applications in Azure.

-- Availability checklist: A checklist for verifying that your application implements the best design practices for high availability.
+- Resiliency checklist: A checklist for verifying that your application implements the best design practices for high availability.

-- Designing highly available applications using RA-GRS: Design guidance for building applications to take advantage of RA-GRS.
+- Use geo-redundancy to design highly available applications: Design guidance for building applications to take advantage of geo-redundant storage.